intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 predictOutput = model.predict(predictInput)
 ```

-**predictInt8**
+**predictInt8** and **loadTFAsCalibratedOpenVINO**

 Do prediction with int8 optimized model.
-Powered by [VNNI](https://en.wikichip.org/wiki/x86/avx512vnni).
+Powered by [VNNI](https://en.wikichip.org/wiki/x86/avx512vnni) and [Intel Deep Learning Boost](https://www.intel.ai/intel-deep-learning-boost/).
 Currently, this API is only for OpenVINO.
 For Zoo model, int8 optimized model can directly make prediction with `predict` method.

+To load an OpenVINO int8 optimized model from TensorFlow, we can use `loadTFAsCalibratedOpenVINO`.

 **Scala**